cmlibs/zinc/docs/CMGUI_glyphs.rst

 ~~~~~~~~~~~~~~~~~~~~~

 A special case of three vector glyphs is when you choose a *fibre field* for the *scale/orientation* field.
-This option automatically creates a three vector "fibre axes" field from it together with the coordinate field used by that graphical setting.
+This option automatically creates a three vector "fibre axes" field from it together with the coordinate field used by that graphic.
 This is equivalent to defining a field using the command ``gfx define field NAME fibre_axes``

 Variable scale glyphs